-Whenever I eat this cake, I find it hard to believe it started out as a can of beans.
+Whenever I eat this Cannellini Cake with Apricots, I find it hard to believe it started out as a can of beans.
 This nutritious, flourless confection is a great way to satisfy the craving for sweets, which are sometimes necessary to combat chemo fatigue.
-Since it’s made from beans, and walnuts, this cake is packed with protein.
+Since it’s made from beans and walnuts, this cake is packed with protein.
 It’s also low on refined sugar, getting its sweetness from dried apricots and a little honey.
 Sweet as it tastes, the nutrition boost that comes from the beans and the nuts makes these dessert calories far from empty.
 Nonetheless, I don’t recommend eating the entire cake.

-2. Put walnuts into a food processor and process until finely ground.
-Set aside.
+- Put walnuts into a food processor and process until finely ground.
+Set aside. (see Ann’s Tips)

-4. In a medium bowl with an electric mixer, beat the egg whites until soft peaks form.
-Gradually add half of the sugar, and continue to bean until stiff peaks form.
+- In a medium bowl with an electric mixer, beat the egg whites until soft peaks form.
+Gradually add half of the sugar, and continue to beat until stiff peaks form.
 Set aside.

-5. In a separate bowl beat the egg yolks and the remaining sugar until pale yellow and fluffy.
-Gradually add in the pureed beans and honey.
+- In a separate bowl beat the egg yolks and the remaining sugar until pale yellow and fluffy.
+Gradually add in the puréed beans and honey.
 Then mix in the ground walnuts until well blended.
-With a wooden spoon or spatula, gently fold in the dried apricot and egg whites in 3 batches.
+With a spatula, gently fold in the dried apricot and egg whites in 3 batches.
 The batter should be a little streaky.

 Eat all sweet, sugary treats in moderation.
 A little bit of what you like does you good, but don’t overdo it!